 All options are applied by sector on a regional (Census Division) basis.

-Options 1 through 4 are based on EIA’s AEO Reference Case projections ().
+Options 1 through 4 are based on EIA’s AEO Reference Case projections (EIA 2014a; EIA 2015b).
 These projections for rate escalations end in 2040; however, the dGen model considers rate escalations through 2075 to accommodate customers considering adoption in 2050 and evaluating future rate growth.
 To account for these later model years, NREL modified the AEO projections using two different methods.
 With the first method (“Constant after 2040”), we assume that the project rate escalation for the final forecast year (2040) holds constant through 2075.
 Therefore, rates continue to grow after 2040, but simply at a constant rate for each year thereafter.
 With the second method (“Projected after 2040”), we applied time-series modeling to project rate escalations from 2041 through 2075.
 This method tends to use short-term temporal trends to forecast future values, and therefore has significant uncertainty in later years.
 It also tends to cause compounding escalation of rates.
 The figure below compares AEO 2015 Constant and Projected rate escalations for a single Census Division.

 [add figure]